 Southern New Hampshire University has a long history of providing highly respected finance-related undergraduate and graduate degrees, having been founded as an accounting school in 1932.
 Our MS in Finance online degree program continues this fine tradition.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your MS in finance and investments at SNHU include:

 According to the U.S. Bureau of Labor Statistics, investments and securities careers show positive signs of growth in the coming years.
-Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities and financial services industry will increase 11 percent by 2022.
+Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities and financial services industry will increase 6% by 2026.*

 By earning an online MS in finance and investments from Southern New Hampshire University, you can increase your leverage when competing for top jobs.
 A master's, combined with the appropriate licensing, will position you for a career as a broker, investment banker, trader and financial services sales agent.

 This online degree program combines comprehensive training in core financial subjects, such as managerial economics and capital budgeting, with an introduction to strategies about where and how to invest.